rishabhsisodiya/react-website-styled-component/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+For any reference you can refer doc file in docs folder and recreate the project and learn
 ## To use this App

-Download this repository and go to app directory
+Download this repository and go to project directory

 ### `npm install`

-For any reference you can refer docs folder

 ## Available Scripts